JuliaCollections/DataStructures.jl/docs/src/heaps.md

 i = push!(h, v)              # adds a value to the heap and and returns a handle to v

 update!(h, i, v)             # updates the value of an element (referred to by the handle i)

+delete!(h, id)               # deletes the node present at node_index id from the heap

 v, i = top_with_handle(h)    # returns the top value of a heap and its handle
 ```